 Some funding support is available to prospective chaplains.
 Those seeking more information should explore the Ministry as a Career section of GBHEM’s Loans & Scholarships page.
 Scholarship funding is also available through the Chaplain Samuel Grover Powell Scholarship Fund administered by the United Methodist Higher Education Foundation.

-Inquire about chaplain scholarship opportunities directly with the United Methodist seminary/school of theology financial aid office.
-Candler School of Theology, for example, offers the Kollarik Scholarship awarding up to 50% per year to those preparing to serve as Methodist military chaplains.
+Inquire about chaplain scholarship opportunities directly with your United Methodist seminary/school of theology financial aid office.
+Candler School of Theology, for example, offers the Kollarik Scholarship awarding up to 50 percent per year to those preparing to serve as Methodist military chaplains.